 Definitions of Editorial Skills

-Rather than reinventing the wheel by providing a lengthy list of skills, I thought that I would include a nod to the Editors' Association of Canada by providing a link to their comprehensive definitions of editorial skills.
-You can download a PDF copy of the list of editorial skills here.
+Rather than reinventing the wheel by providing a lengthy list of skills that I use as an editor, I thought that I would include a nod to the Editors' Association of Canada (EAC) by providing a link to their comprehensive definitions of editorial skills.
+You can download a PDF copy of the list of their editorial skills here.

 The main ones that I use are the following (as excerpted from the EAC list, in no particular order):

 Assessing and shaping draft material to improve its organization and content.
 Changes may be suggested to or drafted for the writer.
 Structural editing may include:

 - determining whether permissions are necessary for third-party material

 - recasting material that would be better presented in another form, or revising material for a different medium (such as revising print copy for web copy)